maauk/lazygit-demo/instructions.md

 ## 5. Interactive rebase

-press `e` on a commit in the commits panel.
-Do the p,s,f,d etc. stuff to commits above. `m`
+Press `e` on a commit in the commits panel.
+Do the p,s,f,d etc. stuff to commits above. press `m` for rebase options inc. continue rebase use `^j` and `^k` to move commits up and down to reorder commits (can also be done outside of active rebase, will quick rebase only reorder)